Coleus A Colorful Outdoor Garden Asset

 Window Boxes

 Window box plantings of house plants are ideal.
 Grouped together in this manner, the plants are easy to care for.
-If you scatter them through a mixed border of annuals and perennials, you’ll probably forget them when frost comes… or a rambunctious daylily will spread over a timid house plant and you’’l put your foot in its middle some day.
-Line the box with a layer of sphagnum moss.
-The moss helps to keep the box from drying out so quickly.
-Then fill the box with a rich, humusy soil and begin planting.
-The most delicate of plants can be grown on the north side of a house with protection from strong winds and rain… African violets, episcias, begonias. maidenhair fern, philodendron, pothos and almost any other house plant that grows naturally in a shaded place.
+If you scatter them through a mixed border of annuals and perennials, you’ll probably forget them when frost comes… or a rambunctious daylily will spread over a timid house plant and you’ll put your foot in its middle some day.

 In August or September cuttings may be taken from window box plants and new, small plants started that can be handled easily in the house… or the large plants can be potted and brought indoors.